PugetSoundAnalytics/pugetsound-portfolio/pages/who.md

 ### My Areas of Expertise

-- **Data Storytelling & Visualization:** crafting insights that resonate, not just dashboards
+- **Data Storytelling & Visualization:** transforming analytics into narratives that resonate and drive action
-- **AI-Enhanced Analytics:** using tools like ChatGPT and Copilot to accelerate clarity
+- **AI-Enhanced Insights:** applying emerging tools to accelerate clarity and decision-making
-- **Business Process Optimization & ERPs:** connecting data with workflows and outcomes
+- **Business Process Alignment & Optimization:** connecting workflows, systems, and outcomes for measurable impact
 - **KPI Development & Strategic Alignment:** ensuring metrics reflect what truly matters
-- **Stakeholder Communication & Collaboration:** making complex stories accessible to every audience
+- **Stakeholder Communication & Collaboration:** making complex stories accessible across teams and leadership levels

 Just as pigments flow unpredictably to form new shapes, I believe the best insights emerge where **analytics meets creativity**.
 My goal is always the same: to bring clarity from complexity and help leaders act with confidence.